Abhi8459/ignitor-datathon-ksp/README.md

 ### Authors:
 ## Project Authors
-- *John Doe (@johndoe)*: Lead developer responsible for project design, implementation, and testing.
-John has extensive experience in traffic engineering and computer vision, driving the development of innovative solutions for traffic flow optimization and congestion management.
+- **: Lead developer responsible for project design, implementation, and testing.
+Name has extensive experience in traffic engineering and computer vision, driving the development of innovative solutions for traffic flow optimization and congestion management.
-- *Jane Smith (@janesmith)*: Contributing developer involved in feature development, documentation, and community engagement.
-Jane brings expertise in software development and project management, contributing to the success and growth of the traffic flow optimization project.
+- **: Contributing developer involved in feature development, documentation, and community engagement.
+Name brings expertise in software development and project management, contributing to the success and growth of the traffic flow optimization project.

 ### Acknowledgements:
 ## Acknowledgements